-Sucralose is a high intensity sweetener which is manmade from sugar.
+Sucralose is a high-intensity sweetener which is manmade from sugar.
 It is 600 times sweeter than sugar.
-It is used in beverages to impart the sweet taste without adding much calories.
-Sucralose is recognized safe worldwide for use in foods and beverages.
+It is used in beverages to impart the sweet taste without adding many calories.
+Sucralose is recognised as safe worldwide for use in foods and beverages.

-Ace-sulfame Potassium is a high intensity sweetener which is manmade.
+Ace-sulfame Potassium is a high-in-tensity sweetener which is manmade.
 It is 200 times sweeter than sugar.
-It is used in beverages to impart the sweet taste without adding much calories.
+It is used in beverages to impart the sweet taste without adding many calories.
 It is recognized safe worldwide for use in foods and beverages.

-Caffeine is a common ingredient which is added in beverages to impart the taste.
+Caffeine is a common ingredient which is added to beverages to impart the taste.
 Every day people enjoy beverages with caffeine, including coffee, tea and soft drinks.

 Sodium Benzoate is the Preservative is added in this beverage to protect the taste and quality of the product.